mintlayer/mintlayer-core/api-server/README.md

 api-blockchain-scanner-daemon --network testnet
 ```

-And this should immediately work, where the blockchain scanner daemon will communicate with the default network RPC network port of the node (13030 for testnet, 3030 for mainnet), and it will also communicate with the database and write the data it finds in the blockchain.
+And this should immediately work.
+The blockchain scanner daemon will communicate with the default network RPC network port of the node (13030 for testnet, 3030 for mainnet), and it will also communicate with the database and write the data it finds in the blockchain.

-If you need to configure extra options, such as postgres username and password, just add `--help` to the commands above, and the commands will be shown.
+If you need to configure extra options, such as postgres username and password, just add `--help` to the commands above, and the options be shown.

 ### How to run the API web server

 After having filled the database with information, the API web server can use this information to respond to http requests, whether for requests from the public, or your internal infrastructure for other purposes.

-Assuming the database server is setup on the same machine and is reachable with `127.0.0.1:5432`, you can use the following command to run the API web server, compiled from the source code:
+Assuming the database server is setup on the same machine and is reachable via `127.0.0.1:5432`, you can use the following command to run the API web server, compiled from the source code:

 ```
 cargo run --bin api-web-server --release -- --network testnet --bind-address 127.0.0.1:3000
 ```

-Or, you can just run the executable if you have:
+Or, you can just run the executable if you have the binary `api-web-server` and use it directly:

 ```
 api-web-server --network testnet --bind-address 127.0.0.1:3000